The Welsh Hat, Y Het Gymreig

 There must have been several sizes of mold: several hats have chalk or pencil marks on the inside which may record the hat size.

 Hat band (ribbon around the crown)

-It has been suggested that the broad band of crepe around the base of the crown on some hats was a symbol of mourning and this may be so but many Welsh hats originally had broad felt bands around the base of the crown, and these may have been replaced at a later date by more ornate ribbons.
+It has been suggested that the broad band of crepe around the base of the crown on some hats was a symbol of mourning and this may be so but many Welsh hats have a broad felt band around the base of the crown like the one in the image on the left, and these may have been replaced at a later date by more ornate ribbons.
 The ribbon was added and changed as a means of decorating the hat, but it had a more practical use – to hide the rather irregular joint between the brim and the crown where about one centimeter of the silk plush from the brim was folded up onto the crown and often became crinkled as a result.

 On all surviving hats and in most drawings and photographs, the ribbon is made of a variety of sizes and fabrics but was nearly always black.
 However, some visitors record that these were coloured and a few early 20th century photographs confirm this.
 A bow in the ribbon, if present, was normally worn on the wearer’s left-hand-side.

 There is almost no evidence of coloured ribbons or any other decoration worn on on Welsh hats.

 A head band was inserted just inside the crown.
 This was often covered in quilted silk, with a padding of canvas.
 Some had a narrow, springy rod of wood sewn into the top of the band which stopped it falling in when not being worn.
 Some also had string ties which enabled the wearer to adjust the size of the headband to suit their needs.
 A few headbands were made of leather.
 Head bands can be an indicator of whether the hat was made by Carver and Co. of Bristol or Christys.

 The ribbon ties